Skip to main content

 • Google Chrome

-To set up the deployment and payloads for the four web browsers, you can use a device management platform such as Jamf (MacOS) or Tanium (Windows); then release the payloads to all the intended devices.
+You must set up the deployment and payloads for the four web browsers on the device management platform and then release the payloads to all the intended devices.

 This article describes the process to achieve a seamless installation and ensure a consistent user experience.